shnallapeddi/PregnancyToChildHealth/README.md

 1. Download and install the appropriate version of MySQL Server, MySQL Installer and MySQL workbenchfor your system.(Set a root password for MySQL workbench during setup and note it)
 2. Launch sql and connect to local MySQL server.
-3. Create database, create schema of the table and load data from the csvfile() into a table.(Code in present in the location: "50609480_50604773_50595809_50593866/app/Phase 3 Script.sql" with name: Phase 3 Script.sql)
+3. Create database, create schema of the table and load data from the csvfile(phase3_processed.csv, location: CSV File Imported into MySQL Database:) into a table.(Code in present in the location: "50609480_50604773_50595809_50593866/app/Phase 3 Script.sql" with name: Phase 3 Script.sql)
 4. Install python
 5. install streamlit in command prompt using the below code:
 "pip install streamlit"